Tips on finding local nature centers and nature activities near you!

 From fish to reptiles to birds of prey -- nature centers are home to many of the wildlife animals that life in the area.
 You'll also find native rocks, plants and vegetation too.

-If your kids have a favorite nature or field guide, be sure to bring it with you!
+If your kids have a favorite nature book (here's a list of our favorite nature and field guides for kids!), be sure to bring it with you!
 They can use it to scout our different rocks, animals or other items during your visit.

 Unlike zoos and aquariums, a nature center is home to wildlife that live in that same geographic area.
 Many times, the staff at the center is trained to take in hurt animals, nurse them back to health and then release them back to their natural habitat.
 Other times, you'll find animals that aren't able to live in the wild so they call the nature center 'home'.